spolti/aipg/metrics-grafana/amd/README.md

 ```bash
 oc apply -f /tmp/vllm-gpu-metrics-dashboard.yaml-replaced.yaml # This is the temproary versions with the applied configuration
 ```

+If the Dashboard isn't deployed, inspect the `grafana-operator-controller-manager` logs.

 This will install one dashboard with 3 subsections: